-We believe that our organization and method of operation have enabled us to meet the requirements for qualification and taxation as a REIT commencing with our short taxable year beginning on November 26, 2019 and ending on December 31, 2019, and we intend to continue to be organized and operate in such a manner.
+We believe that our organization and method of operation have enabled us to meet the requirements for qualification and taxation as a REIT and we intend to continue to be organized and operate in such a manner.
 However, we cannot assure you that we will qualify and remain qualified as a REIT.
 Moreover, our qualification and taxation as a REIT depend upon our ability to meet on a continuing basis, through actual annual operating results, certain qualification tests set forth in the U.S. federal tax laws.
 Accordingly, no assurance can be given that our actual results of operations for any particular taxable year will satisfy such requirements.